lloydwindrim/forest_3d_app/README.md

 Once you know the detector works, the next test looks for errors in the pointcloud processing.
 Crop out a small section of the pointcloud using a tool like [CloudCompare](https://www.danielgm.net/cc/) and run that las file through your code.
 Look at the delineated pointcloud and see if it matches what you saw with the raster image test.
 If not, you might need to look at parameters like overlap_thresh in the sliding_window() method.
 There could also be a problem with your python script (e.g. data is being read in wrong, not rasterising properly).
 If that is the case you need to step through your code and check the outputs at each stage to make sure they are what you expect.

+If you are getting lots of false positive detections from ground vegetation, experiment with a higher ground point removal threshold.

 ## Inventory Results for Several Datasets